nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:** <br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.
-Refer to the [Prefix] (#12-prefixes-used-in-commands) section to recap the meaning of these parameters and how they should be used!<br>
+Refer to the [[Prefix]((#12-prefixes-used-in-commands))] section to recap the meaning of these parameters and how they should be used!<br>
   e.g. in `addp n/NAME`, `NAME` is a parameter which can be used as `addp n/John Doe`.

-* Items in square brackets are optional.<br>
+* Items in square brackets are optional, while those not in square brackets are compulsory.<br>
   e.g. `n/NAME [tag/TAG]` can be used as `n/John Doe tag/friend` or as `n/John Doe`.

 * Items with `…` after them can be used multiple times including zero times.<br>
   e.g. `[tag/TAG]…` can be used as (i.e. 0 times), `tag/friend`, `tag/friend tag/family` etc.

+* If the same command is keyed in multiple times, only the last command will be used. <br>
+  e.g if you specify `assign pi/1 ti/2 assign pi/1 ti/3`, only `assign pi/1 ti/3` is taken.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.